aitechchef/aitechchef/README.md

 I'm a career switcher transitioning into IT and cybersecurity after 15+ years solving problems in high-pressure environments across operations, leadership, and customer-facing roles.

-I've been hands-on with technology for years—from troubleshooting systems and supporting family/small business tech needs to building lab environments and documenting real-world IT workflows.
+I've been hands-on with technology for years, from troubleshooting systems and supporting family/small business tech needs to building lab environments and documenting real-world IT workflows.
 Recently, I've focused on practical experience through Azure-based Windows Server labs, networking, Linux, PowerShell, and troubleshooting common Tier 1 support scenarios.

 Currently pursuing an A.S. in Artificial Intelligence at Hillsborough College while building practical IT and security skills through hands-on labs, scripting, and independent projects.